NVIDIA/spark-rapids/docs/get-started/getting-started-alluxio.md

 spark.executor.extraJavaOptions  -Dalluxio.user.rpc.retry.max.duration=10sec -Dalluxio.user.block.read.retry.max.duration=10sec
 ```

-### Kick out dead worker early to avoid failures
+### Worker Timeout to fail fast
 By default, `alluxio.master.worker.timeout` is 5min, this is the timeout between master and worker indicating a lost worker.
 If the worker holding cache is killed but the elapsed time does not exceed the timeout,
 the master still marks the worker as alive.
 The client will connect this dead worker to pull data, and will fail.
 If the worker holding cache is killed and the elapsed time exceeds the timeout, the master marks the worker as lost.
 In this case, if cluster has one alive worker, the client will query an alive worker
-and the alive worker will pull data from external file system if it has no requested cache.
+and the alive worker will pull data from external file system if it is not holding the requested cache.

 To avoid failures when master marking an actual dead worker as alive, set the timeout to a reasonable value, like 1 minute.
 vi $ALLUXIO_HOME/conf/alluxio-site.properties